Olivertrain1221/rocky-racers/README.md

 ### The Structure Plane

 ## User Story:

 As a user, I want a fun and simple game to play Acceptance Criteria:
     * It should be clear that it is a game, what it is about and how to play.

 Implementation:
     * The layout, colour scheme font choice and graphic choices should all make it clear and provide a sense of fun to the user that this is a game site.
 There will be a direct link to the instructions of the game on the homepage so the user can easily learn how to play.

 User Story:

-As a user, I want to be able to control the time it takes to play the game Acceptance Criteria:
+As a user, I want to be able to control the time it takes to play the game.
+Acceptance Criteria:
     * The user should be able to choose to play the game as many times as they want and allow them to quit at any point via the main menu button.

 Implementation:
     * The user will have the ability to choose from a night mode and a day mode also they can only select there answer as the traffic lights are enabled.

 Opportunities
 Arising from user stories
 Opportunities	Importance	Viability / Feasibility